b-lapointe/ACME-Sports/README.md

   Also, due other things I would have added if they were included in the JSON would be links to other section of the sites to keep the user on their page.
   I would rearrange the team cards to also include links to perhaps team pages, blog posts relating to the team or a link to other options listed in the white dropdown menu.

-It is ideal to be viewed on desktop at the moment, however making it mobile friendly would be a simple addition to the pre-existent code.
+It is ideal to be viewed on desktop at the moment.
+However, making it mobile friendly would be a simple addition to the pre-existent code.